St Martin's Society

 Since then we have trained many new ringers and welcomed visiting ringers from around the world.

 What we do

-Regular ringing takes place three times a week, with additional practices at various times each month.
+Regular ringing takes place twice a week, with additional practices at various times each month.

 There are social events throughout the year including: